Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 (title:"foo bar" AND body:"quick fox") OR title:fox
 ```
 This would search for either the phrase "foo bar" in the title field AND the phrase "quick fox" in the body field,
 or the word "fox" in the title field.
-The main point here is that both types of users can be supported through a
+The main point here is that queries of highly varied level of complexity can all be supported through a
 single, flexible searching mechanism.

 ## Summary